esito/dbmasker/README.md

 ## Prerequisites to run the program ##

-Install
+The example uses Java, Maven and Derby database.
+It is tested with the versions:

-- java 8
+- java 1.8
-- maven 3
+- maven 3.3.3
-- derby 10
+- derby 10.13.1.1

+Adjust the create-db.cmd or create-db.sh database creation script to use Derby jars from your Derby installation.

 ## Using the samples ##